 3.4 Summary of Results and Discussion

 Tables 3.1 and 3.2 summarize the growth conditions and the Hall measurements of the maximum concentrations obtained through this doping study.
-A set of samples were chosen to be studied by SEM and their surface images are shown in figure 3.
+A set of samples were chosen to be studied by SEM and their surface images are shown in figures 3.3 and 3.4.